 - 2019 form 941s for each quarter

-- State quarterly wage unemployment tax reporting form (or equivalent provided by a 3rd party provider)
+- State quarterly wage unemployment tax reporting form

-- 2019 form 990, part IX or other document supporting benefits paid
+- 2019 form 990 or other supporting documents

-- Calculate average monthly payroll costs by dividing i by 12
+- Calculate average monthly payroll costs

 - Multiply average monthly payroll costs X 2.5